 How to Stop Foreclosure

-With several years in legal practice, Consumer Action Law Group has stopped many foreclosures and given many consumers free advice how to stop foreclosure.
+With several years in legal practice, Consumer Action Law Group has stopped many foreclosures and given many consumers free advice on how to stop foreclosure.
 Better still, their foreclosure lawyers always move very quickly to ensure that homeowners do not lose their home in foreclosure.
 When clients inform them about a notice of foreclosure, they act very quickly and seek protection in court.
 They stop wrongful foreclosure by filing suit against the lender to protect their client’s property.

 The California foreclosure laws are very protective to borrowers.
 Lauren Rode, a senior attorney with Consumer Action Law Group stated, “No one should lose their home to foreclosure because they defaulted on payments for a temporary hardship.
 Often times borrowers fall behind on their mortgage payments because of unforeseen financial difficulties which result in getting a foreclosure notice.”
 Anyone who has missed their mortgage payment due to financial hardship has the opportunity to catch up, call the foreclosure attorney at Consumer Action Law Group for immediate help.